If cannabis is legal, is it safe to use?

 Know the law where you are going to college.

 Laws on cannabis vary from community to community and from state to state.
 Check with your local state governments for the latest information.
-As of fall 2018, both medical and recreational cannabis use, possession and cultivation are illegal in the state of Missouri.
+As of December 2022, possession of up to 3 ounces of cannabis by those over 21 is legal in the state of Missouri.

 Edible Cannabis products